 This post is linked to Kid Friendly Friday at I Blame My Mother.
 Check out this weeks linky for more kid friendly ideas!

 On a side note, Kidlet is really *really* struggling with his handwriting.
 We practice every day.
 I have three different books that I use for worksheets, I create my own on wide ruled paper that tie into to whatever phonic sounds they are learning that week, and outside of formal learning time I have him helping with making shopping lists, writing letters for grandparents, etc and I have offered lots of fun fine motor activities.
 At this point, I’m not sure it is those fine motor skills that are lacking.
 He has no difficulty manipulating small items, using tongs to sort marbles, doing puzzles, operating eye droppers for eye dropper art, cutting with scissors, or any of the plethora of “fun” activities I have contrived in our pursuit of legible penmanship.
 He is a whiz with a keyboard and mouse, or with game controllers.
 He can also *trace* letters just fine, with very little wavering or going off the lines.

 He brought home the class ‘pet” (a stuffed animal in a dog carrier LOL) and with him came a journal that each child writes in to record the happenings with the pup.
+If you’ve ever seen your dog suffering and felt helpless, you may want to consider looking into the organic cbd oil for dogs to help your pet.
 It really hit home how truly atrocious my son’s writing is seeing it side by side with the other children’s entries.
 He has no trouble composing his thoughts on what to write.
 He spells things correctly (when you can read it to tell!).
 He just has a terrible scrawl.
 Letter formation, sizing, spaces between words, and line-alignment are all off.
 I’m at a bit of a loss and would welcome any suggestions!